keoko/passa-paraula/README.md

 # passa-paraula

 ## TODO
-- nice navbar
+- heroku

 ## NICE TO HAVE
+- clean up README (install section, example, etc.)
 - cljs.tests
 - team name
 - responsive design
 - "how to play" page (letters) or just some div with all keys used
-- clean up README (install section, example, etc.)
 - re-frame article

+## DONE
 - timer & score on their own component

-## DONE
+- nice navbar
 - center buttons
 - score/timer in a top navbar
 - glyphicons as buttons